How to improve latency (ping)

 Generally, when you test your ping, an acceptable number is anywhere around 40 to 60 milliseconds (ms) or lower, while a speed of over 100 ms will usually mean a noticeable lag in gaming.
 Essentially, you want the latency from your gaming device to the internet server to be as close to 0 ms as possible, as this means it takes little to no time for one device to respond to another.

-Rango del ping Calidad del ping Effect on gaming experience
+Ping range Quality of ping Effect on gaming experience

 There are several different reasons why you may have latency issues while gaming, including these: